Nianze/nianze.github.io/content/post/2018/2018-04/2018-04-16-facilitate-the-return-value-optimization.md

 }
 ```

-Here we're creating a temporary `Rational` object through a constructor expression, ant it is this temporary object the function is copying for its return value.
+Here we're creating an anonymous temporary `Rational` object through a constructor expression, ant it is this temporary object the function is copying for its return value.
 When we use this efficient version of `operator*` under the use case below:

 ```cpp
 Rational a = 10;